sumanth824/Todo/README.md

 # TODO
-TODO app with CRUD Operations.
+TODO app with CRUD Operations Using Django.